By Scott Beller

 That's just one example to illustrate why we've always been confident Morgan would be a smart, creative, loving, caring, outgoing kid.
 Her Mom and I have tried our best to nurture and encourage those traits.
 She is all that and more.

-Since Morgan burst into our lives September 21, 2007, my main concerns have been her health and whether I'd be up to the task of being the supportive dad she needed and deserved.
+Since Morgan burst into our lives in September 2007, my main concerns have been her health and whether I'd be up to the task of being the supportive dad she needed and deserved.
 Today, on the eve of her 17th birthday, my concerns remain the same.
-Only now, like any parent whose kid is neck-deep in the college application process, I've been paying more attention to her emotional and mental wellbeing.
+Only now, like any parent whose kid is neck-deep in the college application process, I've been paying more attention to her emotional and mental well-being.

 She's worked through the summer preparing for tests and drafting application essays.
-And while she's grappled at times with her self-confidence, I didn't want her to ever doubt how much her parents believe in her, trust her, and are proud of her hard work.
+And while she's grappled at times with her self-confidence, I didn't want her ever to doubt how much her parents believe in her, trust her, and are proud of her hard work.
 Specifically, I want her to know she is more than her SAT score and weighted GPA (both of which are far better than mine were, by the way!).

 A kid who can do THIS is fearless and can do anything!